 Businesses use these signs for your safety.
 They also use them as a way to reduce their legal liability for slip and fall accidents on their property.
-If you have sustained injuries in a slip and fall where a wet floor sign was present, you may want to work with a personal injury attorney in Las Vegas to determine your options for recovery.
+If you have sustained injuries in a slip and fall where a wet floor sign was present, you may want to work with Adam S. Kutner & Associates to determine your options for recovery.
 Here’s what you should know about wet floor sign rules in Las Vegas.

 Wet Floor Sign Rules Are Part of Premises Liability in Nevada

 Premises liability is the idea that a person who owns a piece of property must keep their property safe.
 In the case of a business owner, they invite other people to come onto their property and conduct business.
 Customers enter the property, buy goods or services, and the business owner makes a profit.